triggermesh/docs/docs/guides/creatingasource.md

       name: sockeye
 ```

+Create this source with the `kubectl apply -f` command.

 ## Results

-Verify that your objects are ready:
+Verify that your source is ready with:

 ```console
 $ kubectl get awssqssource